zuedev/spt-docker/README.md

 docker run --name spt-aki -v /opt/spt-aki/Server:/app/Aki_Data/Server -v /opt/spt-aki/user:/app/user -e SPT_LOG_REQUESTS=false -e SPT_BACKEND_IP='External ip' -p 6969:6969 cbr/spt:latest -d
 ```

 Where "External IP" - this is the IP address you need - your external IP, local host IP address or received in the VPN network.

+Additionally, a `compose.yml` file has been provided for the shake of convenience.

 ---